-The duties and rights of the Audit Committee shall be :-
+The duties and rights of the Audit Committee shall be:-

-- 1. To review the following: - a.
-The nomination of external auditors; - b.
-The adequacy of existing external audit arrangements, with particular emphasis on the scope and quality of the audit; - c.
-The effectiveness of the internal audit function; - d.
-The effectiveness of the internal control and management information systems; - e.
-The Committee is authorized to convene meetings with the external auditors, the internal auditors or both excluding the attendance of other directors and employees of the listed company, whenever deemed necessary; - f.
-Any management letters sent by the external auditors to the Company and the management's response to such letters; - g.
-Any letter of resignation from the Company's external auditors; - h.
+- To review the following: - - The nomination of external auditors; a. - The adequacy of existing external audit arrangements, with particular emphasis on the scope and quality of the audit; b. - The effectiveness of the internal audit function; C. - The effectiveness of the internal control and management information systems; d. - The Committee is authorized to convene meetings with the external auditors, the internal auditors or both excluding the attendance of other directors and employees of the listed company, whenever deemed necessary; - Any management letters sent by the external auditors to the Company and the management's response to such letters; f. - Any letter of resignation from the Company's external auditors; g. - h.
 The assistance given by the Company's officers to the external auditors; - i.
-All areas of significant financial risk and the arrangements in place to contain those risks to acceptable levels; and - j.
-All related-party transactions and potential conflict of interests situations. - k.
-The implementation and allocation of the Group's Employee Share Option Scheme ("ESOS"), as being in compliance with the criteria set out in the Listing Requirements of Bursa Malaysia Securities Berhad and in accordance with the ESOS bylaws as approved by the Board of Directors and shareholders. - 2.
-The Audit Committee shall: - a.
-Have explicit authority to investigate any matters within its terms of reference; - b.
-Have the resources which it needs to perform its duties; - c.
-Have full access to any information which it requires in the course of performing its duties; - d.
-Have unrestricted access to the chief executive officer and the chief financial officer; - e.
-Have direct communication channels with the external and internal auditors; - f.
-Be able to obtain independent professional or other advice in the performance of its duties at the cost of the Company; and - g.
-Be able to invite outsiders with relevant experience to attend its meetings if necessary.
+All areas of significant financial risk and the arrangements in place to contain those risks to acceptable levels; and - All related-party transactions and potential conflict of interests situations. j. - The implementation and allocation of the Group's Employee Share Option Scheme ("ESOS"), as being in compliance with the criteria set out in the Listing Requirements of Bursa Malaysia Securities Berhad and in accordance with the ESOS by-laws as approved by the Board of Directors and shareholders. - The Audit Committee shall:- - Have explicit authority to investigate any matters within its terms of reference; a. - Have the resources which it needs to perform its duties; b. - Have full access to any information which it requires in the course of performing its duties; - Have unrestricted access to the chief executive officer and the chief financial officer; - Have direct communication channels with the external and internal auditors; e. - Be able to obtain independent professional or other advice in the performance of its duties at the cost of the Company; and f. - Be able to invite outsiders with relevant experience to attend its meetings if necessary. - Where the Audit Committee is of the view that any matter reported by it to the Board of Directors of the Company has not been satisfactorily resolved resulting in a breach of the Listing Requirements, the Audit Committee must promptly report such matters to the Bursa Malaysia Securities Berhad; - To make recommendations to the Board of Directors to outsource certain of its internal audit functions to an independent firm of consultants, if necessary. - To discuss problems and reservations arising from the interim and final audits, their evaluation of the system of internal controls, and any matters the external auditors may wish to discuss (in the absence of management, where necessary).